twiecki/WhileMyMCMCGentlySamples/content/2013-05-07-migrating-from-octopress-to-pelican.md

      {{ EXTRA_HEADER }}
      {% endif %}

-The result is properly formatted html notebooks inserted into posts.
+Here is the result: a short notebook inserted directly into the post:

+{% notebook TestNotebook.ipynb %}

 ##  ##
 With all those things in place, the blog was ready to be built.
 The result